gfrison/gfrison.github.io/_posts/2018-02-12-catalog-entity-extraction-search.md

 Text manipulation, as above described, occurs both for storing the catalog data and for querying.

-In the indexing phase, when all catalog is scanned, parsed and tokenized, all n-grams will composed into a _Set_.
+In the indexing phase, when all catalog is scanned, parsed and tokenized, all particles will be stored into a _Set_.
 A _Set_ is a collection of distinct items.
-For efficiently storing the presence of a particular n-gram, bloom filters play a fundamental role.
+For efficiently storing the presence of a particular cluster, bloom filters play a fundamental role.

 ### Bloom Filters

 How to check if a n-gram is present in the product list?
 Bloom filters solve the problem on storing large _Set_ in a fixed and pre-defined sized vector.
 By the algorithm, an element is converted in some numeric values (_h_) and  set **true** in a bit vector, at the _h_ position.
 How could be validated the presence of the element in the bit array?
 Just checking if the vector is true/false in the _h_ position.
 That gives the certainty whether the element is _not_ present, or, if vector checking is positive, whether the element is  present with a determined _confidence degree_.
 The _true positive_ probability depends on the vector length and the number of hashes.

-This technique allows to compress a large amount of source data, negotiating a grade of uncertainty.
+> Bloom filters allow to compress a large amount of source data, negotiating a grade of uncertainty.

 ## Search